Subfly/subfly_website/content/apps/yaba/privacy-policy.md

 ### 4.2 No Access
 - We cannot access your local data
-- We cannot access your CloudKit data
+- We cannot access your sync data
 - We cannot view your bookmarks
 - We cannot see your preferences
 - We cannot recover your data if lost

 ## 5. Third-Party Services

-### 5.1 Apple CloudKit
+### 5.1 No Third-Party Services
-By using YABA, you agree to CloudKit synchronization:
-- You agree to Apple's iCloud Terms of Service
+YABA's server-less synchronization does not involve any third-party services:
+- No cloud storage services are used
+- No external servers are involved
+- No third-party data processing occurs
-- Data is stored in your personal iCloud account
+- All data transmission is direct between your devices
-- Apple handles CloudKit data security and privacy
-- We are not responsible for CloudKit data handling
+- We are not responsible for any third-party services you may choose to use independently
-- You can disable CloudKit sync in your device settings

-### 5.2 No Other Third-Party Data Sharing
+### 5.2 No Data Sharing
-- We do not share data with other third parties
+- We do not share data with any third parties
 - We do not sell data to third parties
 - We do not allow third-party access to your data
 - We do not integrate with data collection services
+- No data leaves your devices except for direct peer-to-peer sync

 ### 5.3 Optional Integrations
 If you choose to use optional features that integrate with third-party services: